Yordan Alvarez Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels have the 17th-ranked team ERA across all league pitching staffs (4.31).
+- The Angels' 4.40 team ERA ranks 19th across all league pitching staffs.

-- Angels pitchers combine to rank 13th in baseball in home runs allowed (64 total, 1.1 per game).
+- The Angels rank 17th in baseball in home runs surrendered (66 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.